RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 ## Change the admin console port

-You can change the default port for the Redis Enterprise Software web UI (8443) to a custom port, as long as the new port is not in use by another process.
+The Redis Enterprise Software admin console uses port 8443, by default.
+You can change this to a custom port as long as the new port is not in use by another process.

 To change this port, run: